Dryoscopus: Structure and habits

 They move about in pairs in the upper strata of trees (Pringle's excepting) and may join mixed-species flocks.
 They command a varied repertoire of explosive and fricative whistles, percussive clicking sounds, and harsh rasping, churring or tearing sounds.
 Three species have a rasping alarm call (cubla, senegalensis and pringlii), while the remaining three (gambensis, angolensis and sabini) have a stuttering alarm call.
 Wing fripping and bill snapping complement vocal communication.
 The nest is a neat compact cup in the general fashion of bushshrikes, but similar to those of shrike-flycatchers.
 Courtship feeding is present, and studied species are monogamous and single-brooded.

 Relationships

-DNA-DNA hybridization studies suggest that genus Tchagra is their closest relative, though biological traits also link them to Laniarius, shrike-flycatchers (i.e. Bias and Megabyas) and other genera.
+DNA-DNA hybridization studies suggest that the genus Tchagra is its closest relative, though biological traits also link it to Laniarius, shrike-flycatchers (i.e. Bias and Megabyas) and other genera.

 Species

 The genus contains the following six species: